 But it’s also an age when kids can be quite moody.
 So if they are happy and smiley sometimes, they can almost immediately switch to being upset or angry.

-One of the most common 57 month old child milestones pertaining to social skills is their desire to do participate in group activities.
+One of the most common 4-year-and-9-month-old child milestones pertaining to social skills is their desire to do participate in group activities.
 Interestingly, there are a lot many such social milestones including the following:

 - Wants to participate in group plays, and is overly friendly and excited